lafvintech/Super-Starter-Kit-for-ESP32-S3-WROOM/docs/source/1.C_Tutorial/16_relay&motor.rst

 .. image:: img/software/16.1.png

-Download code to ESP32-S3 WROOM, rotate the potentiometer in one direction and the motor speeds up slowly in one direction.
-And then rotate the potentiometer in the other direction and the motor will slow down to stop.
-And then rotate it in an inverse direction to accelerate the motor.
+Download code to ESP32-S3 WROOM, Rotate the potentiometer clockwise, and the motor will gradually accelerate and rotate in one direction.
+Rotate the potentiometer in the opposite direction, and the motor will decelerate, stop, and then rotate in the other direction.

 .. image:: img/phenomenon/16.1.png